mahesh-panchal/academic-project-template/README.md

 Building comfort with tools and practices over time and maintaing a reasonable level of challenge, is a better recipe to succeed.

+There are two key tenets:
+- Codify everything.
+- Document everything else.

 ### 1. Decide on a folder structure

 Before dumping all your files in a copy of this template, decide on a folder structure you want to